 Norton’s Theorem in DC Circuit Analysis

-Norton’s theorem is another useful tool to analyze electric circuits like using the Thevenin’s Theorem, which reduces linear, active circuits and complex networks into a simple equivalent circuit.
+Norton’s theorem is another useful technique to analyze electric circuits like using the Thevenin’s Theorem, which reduces linear, active circuits and complex networks into a simple equivalent circuit.
 The main difference between Thevenin’s theorem and Norton’s theorem is that, Thevenin’s theorem provides an equivalent voltage source and an equivalent series resistance, while Norton’s theorem provides an equivalent Current source and an equivalent parallel resistance.

 Norton’s Theorem states that: